 Legal and Ethical Issues Relating to Emerging Technologies, Neuroethics, Neurolaw, Neurorights, Criminal Responsibility, Behavioural Genetics and Crime, Sentencing, Philosophy of Punishment, Free Will, Deep-brain stimulation, Brain-computer interfaces, Artificial Intelligence and the Future of Work, Behavioural Legal Ethics

-I am Deputy Director of The Sydney Institute of Criminology and an Adjunct Lecturer at the University of Sydney's Law School.
-In addition to coordinating the Legal Research units at the Sydney Law School, I also teach at the University of Sydney's Socio-legal Studies program at the Department of Sociology and Social Policy.
+I am Deputy Director of The Sydney Institute of Criminology and an Academic Fellow at the University of Sydney's Law School.
+In addition to coordinating the Legal Research units at the Law School and lecturing in Criminal Law, I also teach on the University of Sydney's Socio-legal Studies program at the Department of Sociology and Social Policy.

 As well as the above, I am a member of the Management Committee of the Julius Stone Institute of Jurisprudence at the University of Sydney.
-I am also an Affiliate Member of the Centre for Agency, Values, and Ethics, at Macquarie University and a member of the NeuroRights Network, an international group working towards responsible innovation in neurotechnology.
+I am also an Affiliate Member of the Centre for Agency, Values, and Ethics, at Macquarie University.

-In addition to the law schools of the University of Sydney (Foundations of Law, Criminal Law) and the University of New South Wales (Academic Writing for Postgraduate Legal Research), I have taught at the Business School at the University of Sydney (Commercial Transactions, Corporations Law, Stock Market and Derivatives Law) and guest lectured at the University of Sydney's Brain and Mind Centre (Neurolaw) and Faculty of Engineering ( Legal and Ethical Issues for Biomedical Engineers).
-I have a special skill in working with international students, having been trained in teaching English as a foreign language, and having very substantial experience of teaching at the University of Sydney Foundation Program at Taylors College.
+In addition to the law schools of the University of Sydney (Legal Research, Foundations of Law, Criminal Law, Law and Contemporary Society) and the University of New South Wales (Academic Writing for Postgraduate Legal Research), I have taught at the Business School at the University of Sydney (Commercial Transactions, Corporations Law, Stock Market and Derivatives Law) and guest lectured at the University of Sydney's Brain and Mind Centre (Neurolaw) and Faculty of Engineering ( Legal and Ethical Issues for Biomedical Engineers).
+I have a special skill in working with international students, having been trained as a teacher of English as a foreign language, and having very substantial experience of teaching at the University of Sydney Foundation Program at Taylors College.

 Details of my books, articles, opinion pieces and media interviews can be found further down the page.

-I recently participated in a neurotechnology and law event at the Australian Association of Corporate Counsel Conference and here is a link to a major upcoming event on neurotechnology and human rights that I will be speaking at, organised by the Chilean Senate, Alberto Hurtado University and Professor Rafael Yuste of Columbia University, New York.
-After that I will be talking about neurotechnology and the criminal law at this event at Marbury Chambers.
+In 2020, I participated in a neurotechnology and law event at the Australian Association of Corporate Counsel Conference and here is a link to a major event on neurotechnology and human rights that I spoke at, organised by the Chilean Senate, Alberto Hurtado University and Professor Rafael Yuste of Columbia University, New York.

 After graduating from Aberdeen and Edinburgh universities, I trained and qualified as a solicitor in Scotland with the commercial law firm, Tods Murray WS, but a part of my traineeship was spent with a Belgian law firm, and I was awarded the Robert Schuman Scholarship to complete a further part of my training at the European Parliament in Luxembourg, where I undertook research into the regulation of media.